 There are thousands of mobile devices on the market today.
 Android devices represent a massive percentage of these.
-Yet, even the iOS market is showing fragmentation with the split of the iPhone 6.
+Yet, even the iOS market is showing fragmentation with the release of multiple capabilities and sizes within iPhone generations.
 Granted your web app may not require the latest 3D graphics.
 But understanding your market’s screen resolutions will help determine layout and size restrictions.

 As hardware changes, operating systems move along as well.
 The version of the device coupled with the version of the OS can have massive impacts on the usability of your app.
 Your app may target a global mission effort.
 Most likely that market will not have the latest versions of mobile devices.

 Hopefully, your website has frequent updates.
 You can often pull that content into an app.
 But as hardware and software versions change, so will your app need to.
 This puts another set of constraints around your team.
 You already need to curate content updates and maintain a social media presence.
 Now the release dates of iOS and Android updates impact your workload.

 The economics of supply and demand dictate that (for now) mobile apps will be more expensive to create than mobile-friendly websites.
 There are fewer people that know how to create and maintain them.
 Plus, there are fewer established patterns for how they should work.
 So even if you have funding, you may not know exactly what to create.
 Every design change you discover requires additional money to fix.